linesma/Custom-TV-Series-Creation-and-Graphics/README.md

 </pre>
 Do this for as many "Seasons" as you would like to have.
 Kodi will use the *banner, fanart,* and *poster* files in the **Documentaries** directory as the artwork for your newly created "Documentaries" TV series.

+4. Scrape your custom TV Show into your Kodi library.

-4. Tell Kodi what artwrok to use for each of the TV Show's seasons.
+5. Tell Kodi what artwrok to use for each of the TV Show's seasons.

    a.
 Navigate to your **Documentaries** entry in your video library.